 The 3D test is widely cited and widely criticized.
 For example, it has been incorporated into legislation on anti-Semitism in different places around the world.
+[Future Learn]

-[Future Learn] In contrast, critics of the test note concerns including that it is used to suppress debate and political criticism of Israel, is vague, and subject to interpretation.
-For example, critics question how, precisely, does one define demonization of a nation?
+In contrast, critics of the test note conceptual concerns including that it is vague, subject to interpretation, and that it stifles debate.
+For example, critics question how, precisely, does one define demonization?
 What if a statement is not thought to be demonizing by the speaker but feels like demonization to the listener?